Best Spray Gun For DIY Car Restoration

 For those on a tight budget, check out TCP Global's gravity feed HVLP spray gun.
-Included is an air regulator that mounts to the gun and a 1000cc aluminum cup.
+Included is an air regulator that mounts to the gun and a 1000cc (one litre) aluminum cup.

 Nothing ruins a paint job as much as moisture in the air lines.
 You need to make sure that any condensation or moisture in the air line stays out of the paint gun.